California Consumer Privacy Act

 “I’m a resident of California.
 Does this law give me rights over the commercial use of my personal data?”

 Yes.
 If you are a resident of the state of California, the CCPA gives you certain rights to view and control personal information a business collects about you.
 L2 Political (“L2”) provides services in furtherance of political speech that is protected under the United States and California Constitutions.
 The CCPA covers the part of L2’s business that is not protected by the United States and California constitutional protections for protected speech.
+It’s important to note, L2 is voluntarily applying the CCPA to the parts of the business in furtherance of free speech.

 “What is meant by ‘business or commercial purposes’?”